AntjeInTech2022/pern/README.md

 # About

 This project was part of the Code Academy Berlin Full-Stack Web Developer Bootcamp.
-The project consisted in building a free-of-choice Full-Stack Web Progressive Application using the PERN stack
+The project consisted in building a free-of-choice Full-Stack Web Progressive Application using the PERN (PostgresSQL, Express, REACT,Node.js) stack.

 - CSS framework used: MUI